ewerkman/plumber-catalog-original/readme.md

 ## What is this?

-You can extend a Sitecore Commerce Catalog in two ways:
+Since Sitecore Commerce 9.0 update 2, you can extend a Sitecore Commerce Catalog in two ways:

 * Use the Entity Composer to create templates that add new properties to your catalog;
 * Create your own components that add properties as POCO classes and write pipeline blocks that add functionality to the Business tools to edit these properties;